International Programmes 2024/2025

 Language requirements

-Proficiency in English (B2 level)
+Proficiency in English (C 1 level)

 The Mind and Brain Master’s programme is conducted entirely in English.
 Proficiency in English must be proven with a recognised language certificate.
 (Please read FAQs on website.)